 - To consider well-being as a multi-dimensional concept objective comprising of subjective and objective facets and to measure these different aspects.

 - To ask people directly how they view their well-being (subjective).

 WHO uses the word ‘well being’ in its definition of health from 1948.
 ‘Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity2’.

-It is important to recognize that well-being for children differs from that of adults3.
+It is important to recognize that the well-being of children differs from that of adults3.
 Measuring adult well-being could include components such as job satisfaction, earnings, or work-life balance.
 For children, relationships are the most critical area in relation to well-being.
-Therefore, when working to improve children’s well-being, relationships within different settings such as family, peers, school and the community is essential to consider4.
+Therefore, when working to improve children’s well-being, relationships within different settings such as family, peers, school, and the community are essential to consider4.